CoboGlobal/cobo-waas2-js-sdk/docs/WalletsMPCWalletApi.md

 > MPCProject getMpcProject(projectId)

-get a mpc project
+Get a mpc project information

-get a mpc vault
+Get detailed information about a mpc project identified by its unique ID.
+Get project ids by calling list_mpc_project.

 ### Example